"If it wasn't for the fun and money, I really don't know why I'd bother."

 At a Con in 2009, he announced "I will not die of Alzheimer's.
 I shall make other arrangements; I'm going to take the disease with me.

-" Sure enough, in 2011 he began the process that will lead to his eventual assisted death
+" Sure enough, in 2011 he began the process that would lead to his eventual assisted death

 Also the TV Tropes god